barakganon/Royal-Succession-Simulation/docs/user_guide.md

    http://localhost:5000
    ```

-3. You will be directed to the home page of the Royal Succession Simulation.
+3. You will be directed to the home page of the Royal Succession game.

 ### Logging In